 The Faculty of Science will step by step use the new mail environment Exchange Online.
-On Monday 24 January 2022 the ISSC will migrate all Outlook mailboxes and calendars of the Faculty Support Staff to Exchange Online.
+Your Outlook mailbox and calendar will transfer to Exchange Online.
 The shared 'functional' mailboxes will also be migrated.
 Do you only use a personal mailbox and calendar in Outlook?
 If so, you do not have to do anything yourself.
+If you want to keep using email and calendar on another device such as a smartphone, you need to take action.
 The migration process takes place in the background and your mailbox and calendar will remain available.
-The migration is expected to be completed before 10.00 a.m. on Monday 24 January.
-During this period you can continue work as usual.

 Why are we migrating to Exchange Online?

 The transition to Exchange Online makes it possible to integrate Office 365 applications and to use new apps, such as the Outlook app, Planner and To Do.
 Security will be increased and better protection will be offered against phishing emails.
 The size of the mailbox will expand, so it is no longer necessary to send individual requests to expand the mailbox.

 The planning for the migration is as follows:

 |28 March 2022||LIC|